Updated

 - a lawsuit against the officer and department, demanding monetary damages.

-If the victim was charged with a crime, he or she can file a motion to exclude evidence obtained from the false arresting.
-This motion is filed with the court in the victim’s criminal case.
+If you were charged with a crime, you can file a motion to exclude evidence obtained from the false arrest.
+This motion is filed with the court in your criminal case.
 Any criminal evidence found because of the arrest can get thrown out.

 Civil lawsuits face the challenge that officers may be protected by qualified immunity.

-The false arrest lawsuit can demand an injunction, which are court orders.
+The false arrest lawsuit can demand an injunction, which is a court order.
 If successful, the court can require the police department to:

 - retrain officers,